Hepatitis B Vaccine

 Medically reviewed by Drugs.com.
 Last updated on Mar 5, 2023.

 What is the hepatitis B vaccine?

 The vaccine is an injection that helps protect you from the virus that causes hepatitis B. Hepatitis B is a serious liver infection.
 The virus is usually spread through contact with the blood or body fluids of an infected person.
 You can also get it by touching an object that has the virus on it.
 The virus can live on an object for up to 7 days.
-A baby can be infected at birth if his mother has hepatitis B.
+A baby can be infected at birth if his or her mother has hepatitis B.

-Should I get the hepatitis B vaccine?
+Who should get the hepatitis B vaccine?

 Who should not get the hepatitis B vaccine or should wait to get it?

 Wait to get the vaccine if you are sick or have a fever.
 Do not get the vaccine if you have a severe allergy to yeast or to any part of the hepatitis B vaccine.
 Do not get a second dose of the vaccine if you had a severe allergic reaction to the first dose.

 What are the risks of the hepatitis B vaccine?